ff3rno/prometheus/README.md

 ## Disclaimer

 Trading cryptocurrencies involves significant risk and can result in the loss of your invested capital.
-This software is provided for educational purposes only and you should not risk money that you cannot afford to lose.
+This software is provided for educational purposes only.
+You should not risk money that you cannot afford to lose.
 The creators of this software are not responsible for any financial losses incurred while using this software.

-Always start with small amounts and test thoroughly before committing significant capital.
+BitMEX is a complex trading platform with significant leverage capabilities.
+Always start with small amounts and thoroughly test before committing significant capital.